afcarl/capture-webscreens/README.md

 This is a tool to capture full page pages with selenium in python.
 You just have to prepare for a file of URL list and execute this tool.

+A captured file name is same as the line number of a given URL list.

 ## Requirements

 - Google Chrome